I-Strohmeyer/ChatsApp/README.md

 - Download [Android Studio](https://developer.android.com/studio)
 - If you are on Windows make sure to follow these [Instructions](https://images.careerfoundry.com/public/courses/fullstack-immersion/A5/E1/Full-Stack_Immersion_Exercise_5.1_Windows_10_Environment_Set-up_for_Android_Studio.pdf)
 - During the installation make sure to check "Android Virtual Device"
-- After you are done with the installation open up the application and select "Virtual Device Manager from the plus dropdown menu"
+- After you are done with the installation, open up Android Studio and select "Virtual Device Manager" from the plus dropdown menu
 - This will open up a selection of emulated devices you can choose from
 - Select one, and after it's installation you can press the play button to start it